YingLiu4203/old-dev-blog/_posts/2017-07-21-TypeScript-Vue-Tour-02.md

 ```

 # 1.2.
 Extract Vendor Modules and Webpack Manfiest
-Add the following content to the `plugins` section in `build/webpack.config.base.ts` to extract vendor modules and webpack manifest into seprate bundles.
+Add `CommonsChunkPlugin` to the `plugins` section in `build/webpack.config.base.ts` to extract vendor modules.

 ```ts
 // split vendor js into its own file